PhD in Accounting

 - the financial implications of political connections.

-- Accounting students commence in T1 (March) of each year.
+Accounting students commence in T1 (late February) or T2 (early July) of each year.

 Deakin Business School is a top eight business school in Australia, and our Accounting department is ranked 112th in the world and 3rd in Australia in the latest BYU rankings.
 The PhD program is supported by experienced researchers with an excellent track record of publishing in top journals in the discipline, including: